Scrath1/BitBang-UART/README.md

 2. Instead of a timer, use a GPIO interrupt to trigger the `BB_UART_service()` function.
 3. Apply an external clock to the GPIO pin you configured for the interrupt.

+## Running unit tests
+This library is built using PlatformIO and uses its integration for unit testing.
+To run the tests, use the command `pio test -e native` which will run the tests using the `native` environment specied in `platformio.ini`.

 ## Found a Bug?
 Feel free to open an issue.